kubernetes-sigs/aws-load-balancer-controller/docs/configuration.md

 ## AWS API Access

-To perform operations, the controller must have requred IAM role capabilities for accessing and provisioning ALB and Route53 resources.
+To perform operations, the controller must have requred IAM role capabilities for accessing and provisioning ALB resources.
 There are many ways to achieve this, such as loading `AWS_ACCESS_KEY_ID/AWS_SECRET_ACCESS_KEY` as environment variables or using [kube2iam](https://github.com/jtblin/kube2iam).

 A sample IAM policy, with the minimum permissions to run the controller, can be found in [examples/alb-iam-policy.json](../examples/iam-policy.json).

 ## Setting Ingress Resource Scope

 By default, all ingress resources in your cluster are seen by the controller.
 However, only ingress resources that contain the [required annotations](https://github.com/coreos/alb-ingress-controller/blob/master/docs/ingress-resources.md#required-annotations) will be satisfied by the ALB Ingress Controller.

 You can further limit the ingresses your controller has access to.
 The options available are limiting the ingress class  (`ingress.class`) or limiting the namespace watched (`--watch-namespace=`).
 Each approach is detailed below.